-Q: Hello!
-I am a consultant in web analytics, and I’m looking for a tool that simply counts how many pages the website has, so I can calculate the inclusion ratio, or the percentage of pages indexed in the search engine.
+Q: I’m looking for a tool that simply counts how many pages the website has, so I can calculate the inclusion ratio, or the percentage of pages indexed in the search engine.
 It seems like such a basic thing, yet I’ve been literally searching for hours and can’t find what I’m looking for.
 Can you help?

 I did not understand how to instal this tools – SiteCrawler.
 Can you help me ?
 Thank you !